-The night Triple H made his return to the ring after the first torn quad was on January 7, 2002.
-Ironically, on that exact same date, five years later, this Triple H injury of a torn quad was suffered on his right side.
+Triple H returned to the ring after his first torn quad injury on January 7, 2002.
+Ironically, on that very same date five years later, Triple H would suffer the very same torn quad injury on his right side.

 Shawn Michaels, in Triple H’s corner, could see the match was losing structure and used his high ring IQ to save the match.
-In the midst of the match being slowed down and the crowd relatively silent, Shawn Michaels took a dive to the outside through the middle rope onto Orton to excite the fans, hit some wicked chair shots, bringing the match to an improvised no-contest finish.
+In the midst of the match being slowed down, Shawn Michaels dived to the outside through the middle rope onto Orton to excite the fans while the crowd was relatively silent.
+He followed it up by hitting some wicked chair shots, bringing the match to an improvised no-contest finish.

-Triple H did more than his part despite the significance of his injury, hitting not one, but two pedigrees!
-One was delivered not long after tearing his quad as the match was still going on, the other was on the announce table after the match had come to a no-contest.
+Triple H did more than his part despite the significance of his injury, hitting not one but two pedigrees!
+One was delivered not long after tearing his quad as the match was still going on.
+The other was on the announce table after the match had come to a no-contest.
 The improvisation of the match going to a no-contest may have sounded like it would be viewed negatively by the crowd.
 However, this was a no-contest done right.
-Triple H and Shawn gave Orton and Edge a very solid beat down, the crowd was digging it, and after The Game hit his pedigree on the announce table whilst dealing with the pain of a detached muscle, Shawn Michaels took a huge leap from the turnbuckle to the Spanish announce table, elbow dropping Orton in the process.
+Triple H and Shawn gave Orton and Edge a very solid beat down.
+The crowd was digging it.
+After The Game hit his pedigree on the announce table whilst dealing with the pain of a detached muscle, Shawn Michaels took a huge leap from the turnbuckle to the Spanish announce table, elbow dropping Orton in the process.

-It was, on one hand, amazing innovation and professionalism from Shawn Michaels to keep the crowd happy in such an awkward spot, and on the other hand, insane fortitude shown from Triple H.
+On the one hand, it was amazing innovation and professionalism from Shawn Michaels to keep the crowd happy in such an awkward spot, and on the other hand, insane fortitude shown from Triple H.